FREQUENTLY ASKED QUESTIONS.

 What accents do you teach?

-Anything you need - if I haven't taught it before my job is to do the research and learn it myself so I can then teach you.
-While the bulk of my clients are seeking help with their General American and Standard British, I have taught accents and dialects as diverse and specific as Irish (both Northern and Southern dialects), Liverpool, Chicago, New Zealand, Cornish, Czech, Pakistani (Sindhi), Dutch, and a small town in South-Western Pennsylvania.
+In both theory and practise I teach any accent - if I haven't taught it before my job is to do the research and learn it myself so I can then teach you.
+While the bulk of my clients are seeking help with their So-Called General American accent, I have taught accents and dialects as diverse and specific as Irish (both Northern and Southern dialects), Liverpool, Chicago, New Zealand, Cornish, Czech, Pakistani (Sindhi), Dutch, and a small town in South-Western Pennsylvania.
 Just ask me!

 Can I do a half hour session?